 - 2 teaspoons 2 teaspoons pumpkin pie spice

-- 2 tablespoons 2 tablespoons rosehip flour (optional)
+- 2 tablespoons 2 tablespoons rosehip flour or coconut flour (optional)

 - ¼ ¼ lemon, only the zest

 - 1½ cups 360 ml heavy whipping cream, for serving

 - Dice the pumpkin into cubes and place in a pan.
 Add whipping cream, butter and salt and bring to a boil over medium heat.

 - Lower the heat, let simmer until the pumpkin is soft.
 It will take at least 15–20 minutes.
 Stir occasionally.